oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ## 4.1 Namespaces, Packages, and Referencing

-> discuss how JADN IMs may be broken into components (packages)
-> and connections made between components (namespaces &
-> referencing)
+Section 6 of the [[JADN](#jadn-v10)] specification introduces the use of packages to aid in organizing JADN schemas.
+This section provides additional information on the use of packages, along with associated concepts such as namespaces and referencing.

 ### 4.1.1 Packages

-> complex models are divided into packages

-> package header defined in JADN spec section 6

-> essential information element of package header is namespace

-> packages can explicitly export types defined within; this isn't
+At the simplest level, a package is a file containing a JADN schema in the form of JSON data, as described in [Section 3.1.5.1](#3151-native-json-representation).
+The file has two top-level components:

+ - metadata about the file, labeled as "information", and
+ - the schema content itself, labeled as "types".

+Definitions of all of the `Information` fields are provided in the JADN specification.

+The metadata portion is entirely optional, but if present must include the `package` field providing a URI for the package to enable the package to be referenced from other packages.
+A single schema may be divided into multiple packages (e.g., common types that are used extensively in a model might be collected into a library package), and a schema might also import one or more packages from a different schema (e.g., to use information objects defined in the official schema for a standard).

-> a rigorous public / private type distinction, but provides a
-> means for schema authors to indicate the intended public types,
-> and allows JADN schema tools to detect discrepancies
+The `exports` portion of the package information is informational; JADN packages aren't intended to enforce a rigorous distinction between public and private types distinction.
+The `exports` list provides a means for schema authors to indicate the intended public types, and a basis for JADN schema tools to detect discrepancies.

 ### 4.1.2 Namespaces